Last updated: 08/5/22

 - Are there restrictions on intercity or interstate travel?
 No

 - Are U.S. citizens required to quarantine?
-Yes
+No

 - Are commercial flights operating?
-Yes
+Yes.

 - Is public transportation operating?
 Yes